 34 Clearinghouse Rev. 527 (2001).

 Scharf, Rebecca L.; Branch, Sujatha Jagadeesh; Godsoe, Cynthia; Leiwant, Sherry; Powell, Roslyn; and LaCheen, Cary, "Child Care for Families Leaving Temporary Assistance for Needy Families" (2001).
 Scholarly Works.
-Paper 591.
+591.